Professor at Department of Business Studies

 DIGITALIZATION AND INNOVATION

-Collaborators: Marie Bengtsson (Department of Management and Engineering, Linköping University), Cecilia Enberg (Department of Management and Engineering, Linköping University), Yunchen Sun (Department of Business Studies, Uppsala University)
+Collaborators: Yunchen Sun (Department of Business Studies, Uppsala University)

-Summary: Aims to show how Model Based Systems Engineering influences search processes and organization of engineering work in management of innovation.
+Summary: Aims to show how digital technologies such as Model Based Systems Engineering influences organization of engineering work in management of innovation and manufacturing in Complex Product and Systems industries.

 SWEDISH PATENT HISTORY AND MARKETS FOR TECHNOLOGY

-Collaborators: David Andersson (Department of Business Studies, Uppsala University), Henrik Ericson (Department of Economic History, Uppsala University), Mats Larsson (Department of Economic History, Uppsala University)
+Collaborators: David Andersson (Department of Business Studies, Uppsala University), Matti La Mela (Department of Business Studies, Uppsala University), Professor Jari Eloranta (Department of Economic History, Helsinki University)

-Summary: Aims to describe patenting behavior and the emergence of a market for technology through a new dataset covering all Swedish patents, 1746-1975.
+Summary: Aims to describe patenting behavior and the emergence of a market for technology through a new dataset covering historical Swedish and Finnish patents.

 MEGAPROJECTS: A PROCESS PERSPECTIVE

-Extended title: “The dynamics of organizing megaprojects” (Funded by Handelsbankens forskningsstiftelser)
+Extended title: “The dynamics of organizing megaprojects” (Funded by Jan Wallanders och Tom Hedelius Stiftelse).

 Summary: Aims to study processes and tensions in the planning of megaprojects.